Romage25/quiz-app/README.md

 This project is open-source and available for personal and educational use.

-Enjoy playing and improving your knowledge with Trivio App! 🚀🎉
+Enjoy playing and improving your knowledge with Triviona App! 🚀🎉